Not an American user?

-is a third-person action game with adventure elements.
+Outcast is a 3D third-person (with optional first-person view) action game with adventure elements.
 In search for five sacred relics, the protagonist travels through the five continents of Adelpha (plus one tutorial island).
-Each land has its own landscape (mountains, lakes, forests) as well as dozens of minor problems - small quests that the hero is required to solve.
+Each land has its own landscape (mountains, lakes, forests), populated areas, as well as dozens of minor problems - small quests that the hero is required to solve.
+Most Talans populating the world can be conversed with about a variety of topics.
 A large portion of the game consists of finding key characters and performing quests for them; some of these are optional, though most must be completed in an adventure-like linear fashion in order to advance the plot.
+Cutter is free to travel between the continents using special portals.

 Apart from exploration and completing quests, Cutter will also fight many guards and creatures.
-Using six futuristic weapons (railgun etc.) works fine, but sneaking up to the victim and punching him out silently is also possible.
+At his disposal are six futuristic weapons (railgun and others); ammunition for those guns is scattered around and can also be produced by mixing items.
+Aiming help is provided in the form of laser sights.
+Sneaking up to the enemy and punching him out silently is also possible.
 Gadgets such as a holo-decoy can be used to help Cutter gain the upper hand in combat.
-The player character can also jump, swim, dive and crawl.
+The player character can also jump, climb, swim, dive, crawl, and ride a local animal known as Twon-Ha for faster travel.

 There are currently no topics for this game.